Ahead of Time Mutation Based Fault Localisation using Statistical Inference: Experimental Design

 \textbf{RQ1.
-Localisation Effectiveness:} Does the models of \name produce accurate fault localisation?
-RQ1 is answered by computing the standard evaluation metrics, $acc@n$, $wef$, and MAP (see Section~\ref{sec:metrics} for definitions) on the eight models of \name under the FCE scenario outlined in~Section~\ref{sec:artificial_scenario}.
+Localisation Effectiveness:} \textit{Does the models of \name produce accurate fault localisation compared to the state-of-the-art FL techniques?} RQ1 is answered by computing the standard evaluation metrics on the eight models of \name under the FCE scenario outlined in~Section~\ref{sec:artificial_scenario}.
+We compare \name with two MBFL techniques (MUSE and Metallaxis), two SBFL techniques (Ochiai and DStar), and two learning-to-rank based FL techniques (TraPT and FLUCCS).